Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Preliminary estimates

 The two inequalities above, together with Propositions \ref{31}-\ref{34}, allow us to control the $L^{2}$-norm of $\mathcal{G}$ in terms of its $H^{2}$-norm.
 Following the area estimates, we have $Area(S_{u,\ubar})\approx u^{2}$.
-Therefore, we obtain the following important inequality.\\ \begin{proposition} Under the assumptions of Theorem \ref{main1} and the bootstrap assumptions \eqref{bootstrap}, the following Sobolev embedding holds for any $\mathcal{G}\in \Gamma(^{N}\otimes T^{*}S_{u,\ubar}):$
+Therefore, we obtain the following important inequality.\\ \begin{proposition}[Sobolev embedding on $S_{u,\ubar}$] Assume the hypotheses of Theorem~\ref{main1} and the bootstrap assumptions~\eqref{bootstrap}.
+Let